 Certain minor operations, usually for small skin lumps, can be performed by the doctors at the practice.
-Minor surgery sessions are usually held twice a month from 2.00-4.00pm.
+Minor surgery sessions are usually held twice a month.
 Check with your doctor first.

 Dietician

 We have the services of a dietician employed by BCUHB once a fortnight.
 She advises on all aspects of diet, from weight problems to diets for particular diseases.
 A dietician referral can only be made following consultation with the doctor or practice nurse.